 “Oh.
 Don’t be dense, Dad.
 You know what.
 The place is totally failing and sinking into an educational and financial hole the size of China… only China’s richer.”

 Despite himself, Derek couldn’t help being cheered up by this outrageous daughter.
 She definitely introduced a little sunshine wherever she went; although, he had to admit he was prejudiced by his love for her.
 “Governors’ meetings are confidential, Izzy.”

 “Yeah.
 But just tell me whether they know… they do know don’t they?
 If you ask me, they want more of the, like, ‘ities’ and less of the ‘shuns’.”

 “What are you talking about?
 I don’t think I should need to have a glossary to understand my own daughter!”

 “Oh, Dad.
 They have given you a rough time haven’t they?… The ‘ities’ are those words that end in ‘ity’.
 Like ‘generosity’, ‘jollity’, ‘vitality’, ‘authenticity’… The ‘shuns’ are words like ‘oppression’,‘obsession’, ‘depression’, ‘station’…”

 “Yeah.
 As in: ‘Get to know your station, girl.
 Don’t get cocky.”

 “I hope you don’t cheek your teachers, Izzy Plumber?”

 “Only if they lack the ‘ities’.
-We like Mx Sam because she has ‘integrity’, but Tricky Trench oppresses everyone to profit his own ambition.”
+We like Mx Sam because she has ‘integrity’ and ‘vitality’, but Tricky Trench oppresses everyone to profit his own ambition.”
 Izzy laughed, “I will grant you he has one ‘ity’ though – ‘pomposity’.”

 “Izzy!
 That’s rude.
 I’m sure they teach some really good things there.”